leo-arch/clifm/README.md

 * **Directory history map**: Keep in sight previous, current, and next entries in the directory history list for easiest and fastest navigation through visited directories.

-* **NEW: PLUGINS via custom actions**: Use custom action names, as if they were any other command, to run custom shell scripts and extend thus CliFM functionality to fit your needs.
+* **NEW: PLUGINS via custom actions**: Use custom action names, as if they were any other command, to run programs or scripts written in any language and extend thus CliFM functionality to fit your needs.
 This is basically an easy way of building custom commands for CliFM.

 * **NEW: Stealth mode:** Leave no trace on the host system.
+No file is read, no file is written.

 * **NEW:** Quickly and easily navigate through the jump database (a list of visited directories and the amount of times each of them was visited) via the **autojump** function.